History of crime fiction: Crime fiction in specific themes

 Apart from the emergence of the psychological thriller and the continuation of older traditions such as the whodunnit and the private eye novel, several new trends can be recognised.
 One of the first masters of the spy novel was Eric Ambler, whose unsuspecting and innocent protagonists are often caught in a network of espionage, betrayal and violence and whose only wish is to get home safely as soon as possible.
 Spy thrillers continue to fascinate readers even if the Cold War period is over now.
 Another development is the courtroom novel which, as opposed to courtroom drama, also includes many scenes which are not set in the courtroom itself but which basically revolves around the trial of the protagonist, who claims to be innocent but cannot (yet) prove it.
 Quite a number of U.S. lawyers have given up their jobs and started writing novels full-time, among them Scott Turow, who began his career with the publication of Presumed Innocent (1987) (the phrase in the title having been taken from the age-old legal principle that any defendant must be considered as not guilty until s/he is finally convicted).
 But there are also authors who specialise in historical mysteries—novels which are set in the days of the Roman Empire, in medieval England, the United States of the 1930s and 40s, or whenever (see historical whodunnit)—and even in mysteries set in the future.
 Remarkable examples can be found in any number of Philip K. Dick's stories or novels.

-LGBT crime fiction

-LGBT has also left its mark on the genre of crime fiction.
-Numerous private eyes—professionals as well as amateurs—are now women, some of them lesbians.
-Tally McGinnis, for example, is the young gay heroine of a series of novels by U.S. author Nancy Sanra (born 1944).
-Sanra's Tally McGinnis mysteries, such as No Escape (1998), which is set in San Francisco, are quite traditional in other respects.
-In Britain, Scottish-born Val McDermid created lesbian journalist-cum-sleuth Lindsay Gordon, and Joan Smith (born 1953) has gained popularity as the author of a series of Loretta Lawson novels.
-Lawson is a university teacher and an amateur sleuth.
-In Full Stop (1995), she stops over at New York and is quickly devoured by the city.
-Seattle writer Barbara Wilson published Murder in the Collective and other crime books with LGBT characters.